Killing of Leneal Frazier: Brian Cummings

 Cummings was placed on paid administrative leave after the crash.
 The Minnesota State Patrol investigated the incident and presented its findings to the Hennepin County Attorney's office, which determined that the injuries Frazier sustained as a result of the crash were the cause of his death.
 On October 22, 2021, the office of county attorney Michael Freeman charged Cummings with second-degree manslaughter and criminal vehicular homicide.
 In the criminal compliant, prosecutors said Cummings operated his vehicle negligently when chase speeds approached 100 mph in a residential neighborhood.
 They cited Minneapolis police policy that said that officers should not pursue suspects if it poses an "unreasonable risk to the officer, the public or passengers of the vehicle".
 Cummings' employment with the police department ended the day he was charged, but it was unclear in media sources if he was fired or if he left the force voluntarily.

 In order to avoid trial, Cummings pleaded guilty on April 27, 2023, to criminal vehicular homicide, the lesser of the two charges, and prosecutors agreed to drop the charge of second-degree manslaughter.
 Frazier's family expressed their desire to the court that Cummings receive jail time.
 Cummings was sentenced on July 12, 2023, to nine months in a minimal security prison with eligibility for parole after three months.
 At his sentencing hearing, Cummings apologized to the Frazier family.

 Cummings' conviction was the first time a Minnesota police officer had pleaded guilty to a homicide offense without having been convicted previously or having a promise of a concurrent sentence in an outside jurisdiction.
-Hennepin County Attorney Mary Moriarty, who assume office after Freeman's departure at the beginning of 2023, said about the conclusion of the criminal case, “Today's sentencing sends an important message that every person in our county will be held accountable for their actions when they break the law.”
+Hennepin County Attorney Mary Moriarty, who assumed office after Freeman's departure at the beginning of 2023, said about the conclusion of the criminal case, “Today's sentencing sends an important message that every person in our county will be held accountable for their actions when they break the law.”